Maldak123/Maldak123/README.md

 I'm **Miguel**, welcome to my page!

 * 📖 I'm currently studying Software Engineering at FIAP!
-* 💻 I have some experience in Front-End Development, but I'm studying to became a Full-Stack developer!
+* 💻 I have some experience in Front-End Development
-* 🛠 I'm currently studying Java!
+* 🛠 I am currently studying AI! (specifically RAG at the moment)

 ## Languages and Frameworks 💻